Skip to content

 Companies Limited by Shares

-The basic principle of a company limited by shares is that a company’s owners (“shareholders” or “members”) will own shares in a company in exchange for providing money to trade and expand.
+The basic principle of a company limited by shares is that a company’s owners (“shareholders” or “members”) own shares in the company, usually in exchange for providing the capital to trade and expand or for providing their services to the company (referred to as “sweat equity”).

-Likewise, company’s share capital will refer to the shares the company has issued to its shareholders.
+Likewise, the company’s share capital will refer to the shares the company has issued to its shareholders.

 For Example